solidfake/TekkenBot/README.md

 Attempts to punish negative attacks with the best avaiable punish.
 Punishes are listed in the character's file in the /TekkenData folder.

+## Project details

+### Prerequisites
+Tekken Bot is developed on Python 3.4.3 and tries to use only core libraries to improve portability, download size, and, someday, optimization.
+It targets the 64-bit version of Tekken 7 available through Steam on Windows 7/8/10.

-## Deployment
+### Deployment
-Tekken Bot is built using pyinstaller.
+Tekken Bot distributable is built using pyinstaller with Python 3.4.3.
 On Windows, use the included build_project.bat file.

-## Updating Memory Addresses with Cheat Engine after patches
+### Updating Memory Addresses with Cheat Engine after patches
 When Tekken 7.exe is patched on Steam, it may change the location in memory of the relevant addresses.
 To find the new addresses, use Cheat Engine or another memory editor to locate the values, then find the new pointer addresses:

 Currently, Tekken Bot only needs one value (Tekken7.exe Base + first offset  --> follow that pointer to a second pointer --> follow the second pointer to the base of the player data object in memory).